nixworks/public/news/2016/04/19/README.md

 ##### Flint water crisis
 ### [According to government officials, Michigan Attorney General Bill Schuette tomorrow will announce criminal charges against two state regulators and a Flint employee in connection with the city's lead-tainted water crisis. ](/news/2016/04/19/according-to-government-officials-michigan-attorney-general-bill-schuette-tomorrow-will-announce-criminal-charges-against-two-state-regulat.md)
-_Context: Flint, Michigan, criminal charge, Bill Schuette, Flint water crisis, Michigan Attorney General_
+_Context: Flint water crisis, Michigan Attorney General, Bill Schuette, criminal charge, Flint, Michigan_

 ##### 2016 U.S. presidential election
 ### [Voters in the U.S. state of New York go to the polls for a primary election with Hillary Clinton and Donald Trump expected to win the respective contests for their parties in that state. ](/news/2016/04/19/voters-in-the-u-s-state-of-new-york-go-to-the-polls-for-a-primary-election-with-hillary-clinton-and-donald-trump-expected-to-win-the-respec.md)